f-roof/.github/profile/README.md

 ### Cite as

-Mihai Oltean, *F-Roof: A multi-purpose single-layer roof*, 2023.
+Mihai Oltean, *F-Roof: A multi-function single-layer roof*, 2023.

 ## Warning